eformsignen/eformsignen.github.io/help/chapter3.rst

       **'Need to view' recipient**

-      In addition to reviewer and participant, there is also another recipient type called 'Need to view'.
+      In addition to reviewer and signer, there is also another recipient type called 'Need to view'.

       You can select 'Need to view' when selecting recipients in the workflow.
 A recipient who is assigned as 'Need to view' can' send a document to the next step in the workflow by only viewing the document.